Text Size Print

-In addition to completion of this approved graduate level program, the VDOE requires passing scores on the RVE: Reading Specialist Assessment and at least three years of successful classroom teaching experience in which the teaching of literacy is an important responsibility.
+In addition to completion of this approved graduate level program, the VDOE requires passing scores on the Reading for Virginia Educators (RVE): Reading Specialist Assessment and at least three years of successful classroom teaching experience in which the teaching of literacy is an important responsibility.
 Students should not attempt the RVE: Reading Specialist Assessment prior to completion of READ 660-Evaluation and Applied Practicum in Emergent/Early Literacy; READ 670-Evaluation and Applied Practicum in Intermediate/Adolescent Literacy; and READ 680-Developing Literacy Leaders.

 - READ 510 Preventing Reading Difficulties (3)